IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 A Dataverse installation can be configured to allow out of band upload by setting the ``dataverse.files.\<id\>.upload-out-of-band`` JVM option to ``true``.
 By default, Dataverse support uploading files via the :ref:`add-file-api`.
 With S3 stores, a direct upload process can be enabled to allow sending the file directly to the S3 store (without any intermediate copies on the Dataverse server).
-With the upload-out-of-band option enabled, it is also possible for file upload to be managed manually or via third-party tools, with the :ref:`add-file-metadata-api` call used to add metadata and inform Dataverse that a new file has been added to the relevant store.
+With the upload-out-of-band option enabled, it is also possible for file upload to be managed manually or via third-party tools, with the add-file-metadata-api call used to add metadata and inform Dataverse that a new file has been added to the relevant store.

 The following sections describe how to set up various types of stores and how to configure for multiple stores.